eskatos/qipki/README.md

 QiPki is an effort to create Java developper tools to build cryptography into applications and heading towards building a suite of packaged cryptography services.

-This is indeed a technology project.
 Development tries to follow principles learned from DDD, DCI, ReST and more using the Qi4j engine and framework.

 Each component is built as a library and has a http service as restfull as possible using json format for data structures.